OscarBjurestrand/php-membership/README.md

 - `mysqli_real_escape_string()`
 Removes any special characters in a string before using it.
 - `empty()`
 Php-membership checks if the fields somehow ended up being sent empty after the client-side validation.
+- `ctype_alnum()`
+Php-membership checks if the data only contains letters and numbers.

+### password_hash()